nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_clinical_area_config.md

 ### Clinical areas

-The configuration of the Provider system **MUST** allow for clinical areas to be switched on or off for all sites without requiring a release.
-This MUST be achieved using a single configuration item or action.
+The configuration of the Provider system **MAY** allow for clinical areas to be switched on or off for all sites without requiring a release.
+This **MAY** be achieved using a single configuration item or action.

 For example, in the case of a clinical safety incident with a clinical area where a provider would be required to turn off the clinical area across their entire estate.
 Where information for a clinical area isn't returned, provider systems **MUST** return a warning for each clinical area that isn't supported according to the rules below.

 The following clinical areas can be configured to be on or off:

 - Medications
 - Allergies